 Behavioral Health Care

 Kristin MacGregor, PhD is a health psychologist trained in helping people better manage their diabetes.
-She will work directly with your treatment team with the overall goal of improving both your physical health and overall quality of life.
+She will work directly with your treatment team with the overall goal of improving both physical health and overall quality of life.

-During your first visit, a health psychologist will perform an evaluation and together you will develop a success plan that suits your needs.
+During your first visit, our health psychologist will perform an evaluation and together you will develop a success plan that suits your needs.
 Structured therapy and support around your diabetes and emotional wellbeing will be provided to help you successfully integrate diabetes into your life.